stackable-sh/cqlalchemy/README.md

 6. Counter : High Level Abstraction for C* backed durable Counter objects.
 7. Data Versioning : Infinite historical change tracking, revision & point-in-time restore (see Papertrail/Rails, Continuum/SQLAlchemy)
 8. Cache : A fast, performant, durable and always-hot cache built on Cassandra, which solves your in-memory caching needs.
-9. Schema & Data Migrations: Safe, and reversible schema and data migrations.
+9. JSON Serialization : Fast, easy, safe, and using the same entity objects/models.
-10. Fast, safe and easy JSON serialization/deserialization of Entity objects.
+10. Schema & Data Migrations: Safe, and reversible schema and data migrations.

 CqlAlchemy allows your engineering team to standardize on Apache Cassandra, improve the performance of your app, and save on cloud infrastructure costs - without handling or worrying about all the nuts, bolts, and quirks of Apache Cassandra.